syaamkhandaker/CS6675HW4/README.md

 ## Testing

 I particularly used Grafana K6 as a testing method to figure out the metrics.
 This works using Javascript and creates makeshift users who try to access a certain website and retrieves metrics about the data and how long it takes.
+To run these tests, two npm commands were created: "npm run test-non-stress" and "npm run test-stress".

 ### Configuration